ie3-institute/simona/docs/readthedocs/models/bm_model.md

 #### Marginal Costs
 If the plant is operating in cost controlled mode, the electrical output may be altered due to revenues, which exceed the marginal costs.
 As a result of the load-dependent efficiency, the marginal costs will rise at lower usages.
-Therefore, the agent calculates the average of the MC at the current usage and the MC at 100% usage.
+Therefore, the agent calculates the average MC at the current usage and the MC at 100% usage.
 In the example below, MC at 100% usage is assumed to be $5\,ct/kWh$, which rises at lower output (blue line) based on

 $$OPEX_{current} = \frac{OPEX}{efficiency}$$